Engelberga: Empress

+Widowhood

+Boso V of Arles, a faithful of Charles, kidnapped Engelberga and her only surviving daughter, Ermengard.
+He forced the latter to marry him in June 876, at the same time he was made Charles' governor in Italy with the title of dux.

 With Engelberga's backing, Boso declared himself King of Provence on 15 October 879.
 Subsequently, Engelberga was banished to Swabia.
 After Charles the Fat's forces took Vienne in 882, Engelberga was allowed to return to Italy.
 In 896, Engelberga became abbess of her own foundation of San Sisto, Piacenza, but died shortly afterward.